retkowsky/DP-100/labdocs/Lab04A.md

 In this task, you'll use the Azure Machine Learning SDK to upload and download data to and from your datastore.

 1. In [Azure Machine Learning studio](https://ml.azure.com), view the **Compute** page for your workspace; and on the **Compute Instances** tab, ensure your compute instance is running.
 If not, start it.
-2. When the notebook VM is running, click the **Jupyter** link to open the Jupyter home page in a new browser tab.
+2. When the compute instance is running, click the **Jupyter** link to open the Jupyter home page in a new browser tab.
 3. In the Jupyter home page, in the **DP-100** folder, open the **04A - Working with Datastores.ipynb** notebook.
 Then read the notes in the notebook, running each code cell in turn.

+> **Note**: If you intend to continue straight to the [next exercise](Lab04B.md), leave your compute instance running.
+If you're taking a break, you might want to close all Jupyter tabs and **Stop** your compute instance to avoid incurring unnecessary costs.